damianStrojek/damianStrojek/README.md

 🔭 I used to be top600 worldwide and top20 in Poland on TryHackMe!

 🌱 I’m currently studying Computer Science at GUT in Poland.
 The topic of my engineering thesis is [*Design and implementation of a didactic security testing environment for web applications*](https://github.com/damianStrojek/Security-Testing-of-Web-Applications).
-The second big project that I am currently working on is [*an application for monitoring the performance of a computing cluster*](https://github.com/damianStrojek/Measuring-Performance-in-Computer-Claster).
+Another big project I have been working on recently is [*an application for monitoring the performance of a computing cluster*](https://github.com/damianStrojek/Measuring-Performance-in-Computer-Claster).

 📚 In technical high school, I co-authored [3 books intended for students of CS-related courses](https://www.empik.com/szukaj/produkt?q=damian%20strojek&qtype=basicForm).
 They were published in Polish and English.